 Set on the Cotswold escarpment the Newark Park estate, with its uninterrupted views across the countryside and network of woodland trails, is the perfect place for walking.

 There are three easy to follow way-marked trails around the estate.
 Wellies or walking boots are a must - they can be muddy, even on sunny days.

-We're busy improving the track through Muscovy Wood so it is uneven in places and can get very muddy and wet.
-Once complete, the orange route will be better able to withstand the worst of the winter weather.
+Unfortunately the orange route has become very muddy over the winter and is currently not accessible.
+We're busy improving the track, and once complete, the orange route will be better able to withstand the worst of the winter weather.